Database encryption: Salting

 One issue that arises when using hashing for password management in the context of database encryption is the fact that a malicious user could potentially use an Input to Hash table rainbow table for the specific hashing algorithm that the system uses.
 This would effectively allow the individual to decrypt the hash and thus have access to stored passwords.
 A solution for this issue is to 'salt' the hash.
 Salting is the process of encrypting more than just the password in a database.
 The more information that is added to a string that is to be hashed, the more difficult it becomes to collate rainbow tables.
 As an example, a system may combine a user's email and password into a single hash.
 This increase in the complexity of a hash means that it is far more difficult and thus less likely for rainbow tables to be generated.
 This naturally implies that the threat of sensitive data loss is minimised through salting hashes.

 Pepper

 Some systems incorporate a "pepper" in addition to salts in their hashing systems.
 Pepper systems are controversial, however it is still necessary to explain their use.
 A pepper is a value that is added to a hashed password that has been salted.
-This pepper is often unique to one website or service, and it is important to note that the same pepper is usually added to all passwords saved in a database.
+This pepper is often unique to one website or service, and the same pepper is usually added to all passwords saved in a database.
 In theory the inclusion of peppers in password hashing systems has the potential to decrease the risk of rainbow (Input : Hash) tables, given the system-level specificity of peppers, however the real world benefits of pepper implementation are highly disputed.